 Without the black keys, the white keys on a piano would pretty much be stuck playing “Twinkle, Twinkle, Little Star” and “Do Re Mi.”
 If you want anything more interesting than that—if you want a song like “Yesterday,” for instance—you’re going to have to get the two sets of keys working together.
 From this little insight, Paul McCartney crafted the biggest hit record of his post-Beatles career: “Ebony And Ivory.”
-Recorded as a duet with the great Stevie Wonder, “Ebony And Ivory” took the top spot in the Billboard Hot 100 on this day in 1982 and didn’t relinquish it until seven weeks later.
+Recorded as a duet with the great Stevie Wonder, “Ebony And Ivory” took the top spot in the Billboard Hot 100 on May 15, 1982 and didn’t relinquish it until seven weeks later.

 McCartney had been a fan of Stevie Wonder’s for many years before they first met.
 He even included a Braille message for Stevie—”We love you”—on the back of his 1973 Wings album Red Rose Speedway.
 Wonder spent the 1970s recording a string of incredible albums that often included songs expressing a strong social consciousness.
 It’s not surprising, then, that McCartney thought of Stevie Wonder as a duet partner for “Ebony And Ivory.”